jbostoen/itop-jb-ldap/readme.md

 Please get in touch to discuss the terms: **info@jeffreybostoen.be** / https://jeffreybostoen.be

 ## What?

-Imports users from Active Directory and can create several types of iTop objects.
+Imports objects from Active Directory into iTop.

 ## Features

-* Run different LDAP queries on different servers (default settings are possible)
+* Run different LDAP queries on different servers (default settings are possible).
-* Use LDAP info in subsequent OQL-queries when creating/updating iTop objects
+* Use LDAP info when creating/updating iTop objects and make it possible to have workflows such as:
+    1. Create a person when a new Active Directory user is found.
+	2. Create a user account linked to this newly created person object and add predefined profiles/organizations.

-# Config
+# Configuration

-See documented demo config in module.jb-ldap.php
+See documented demo configuration in [module.jb-ldap.php](module.jb-ldap.php)

 Placeholders